Last Updated on May 4, 2021 by HostingandOther

-- – SAP ERP on HANA will be announced soon, and getting messaging by industry and by use case is incredibly important.
+- – SAP ERP on HANA will be announced soon, and getting messaging by industry and using case is incredibly important.
 What does it mean to customers’ businesses, and where is the value?

 - – Increasing awareness of how SAP HANA is a mission-critical database now with all the usual features/functions like HA, DR, etc.

-- – A lot of people don’t know the information in this blog, like how Sybase ASE runs all of the SAP portfolios, including SRM, SCM, etc.
+- Many people don’t know the information in this blog, like how Sybase ASE runs all of the SAP portfolios, including SRM, SCM, etc.